Health Reimbursement Arrangements (HRAs) for Employees

 HRAs are administered and entirely funded by the employer.

-Only qualified medical expenses are reimbursable by an HRA.
+Only qualified medical expenses are reimbursable by an HRA plan.
 If used for a qualified medical expense, these reimbursements may be tax-free.
-In addition to items such as deductibles, co-pays, coinsurance, dental, vision, prescription, and other out-of-pocket medical expenses, health insurance premiums for current employees, retirees, and COBRA qualified beneficiaries may be reimbursable under an HRA (depending on the type of plan).
+In addition to items such as deductibles, copays, coinsurance, dental, vision, prescription, and other out-of-pocket medical expenses, health insurance premiums for current employees, retirees, and COBRA-qualified beneficiaries may be reimbursable under an HRA (depending on the type of plan).
 View a full list of qualifying HRA coverage expenses here.

-Can I Withdraw Money From My HRA Account?
+• Can Employees Withdraw Money From an HRA Account?

-Can I Withdraw Money From My HRA Account?
+Can Employees Withdraw Money From an HRA Account?

-Given that an HRA coverage is only funded by the employer, employees cannot withdraw HRA funds for purposes outside of the guardrails provided by the IRS.
-Unused contributions in an HRA are either rolled over to the following year or retained by the employer.
+Given that HRA coverage is only funded by the employer, employees cannot withdraw HRA funds for purposes outside of the guardrails provided by the IRS.
+Unused contributions in HRA accounts are either rolled over to the following year or retained by the employer.

 Do I Have To Have a Certain Number of Employees To Participate in a Health Reimbursement Account?

-While employers of any size can offer an HRA, coverage under an HRA has limits for certain types of plans.
-For example, a QSEHRA is allowable only for employers with less than 50 employees who don’t already offer a health plan.
+When thinking about how to set up an HRA, it is important to know that employers of any size can offer this type of benefits account.
+However, the coverage under an HRA has limits for certain types of plans.
+For example, a qualified small employer health reimbursement account, QSEHRA, is allowable only for employers with less than 50 employees who don’t already offer a group health plan.

 Are There Contribution Limits for HRAs?